ibm-cloud-docs/ContinuousDelivery/private_workers.md

 1. Click **Create Integration**.
 1. From your toolchain, click **{{site.data.keyword.deliverypipeline}} Private Worker** to view a list of all of the workers that are registered by using an API key that is associated with this Service ID.

+The list of workers is empty until you use {{site.data.keyword.deliverypipeline}} private workers for the first time.
+{: tip}

 For more information about the **{{site.data.keyword.deliverypipeline}} Private Worker** tool integration, see [Configuring {{site.data.keyword.deliverypipeline}} Private Worker](/docs/ContinuousDelivery?topic=ContinuousDelivery-integrations#privateworker).

 ### Configuring your Kubernetes cluster